Jean Tennyson: Career in opera and as a concert soprano

 Tennyson was primarily active as an opera singer in major European opera houses during the 1930s; including performances at La Scala and La Fenice in Italy.
 She toured with Fortune Gallo's San Carlo Opera Company in the early 1930s in the roles of Nedda in Pagliacci, Leonora in Il trovatore, Gilda in Rigoletto, and Marguerite in Charles Gounod's Faust.
-In 1933 she starred in Franz Lehár's operetta The Land of Smiles with tenor Charles Hackett in a production mounted by The Shubert Organization for performances in their chain of theaters.
+In 1933, she starred in Franz Lehár's operetta The Land of Smiles with tenor Charles Hackett in a production mounted by The Shubert Organization for performances in their chain of theaters.

-In 1934 Tennyson made her debut at the Chicago Civic Opera House as Mimì in Giacomo Puccini's La bohème.
+In 1934, Tennyson made her debut at the Chicago Civic Opera House as Mimì in Giacomo Puccini's La bohème.
 She remained with that company the following season, where her other roles included Nedda (1935) and Marguerite (1935).
 She gave her first recital in Chicago in 1935 at the Auditorium Building; an event whose purpose was to raise money for the Saint Mary of Nazareth Hospital in Northwest Chicago.
-In 1936 she sang Mimì again for her debut at the Vienna Volksoper.
-In 1938 she returned to Chicago to give a recital at the Petrillo Music Shell in Grant Park with Glenn Cliffe Bainum and his band, and was once again performing with the Chicago Civic Opera, this time in the title role of Puccini's Tosca and Micaela in Bizet's Carmen.
-In 1941 she performed the role of Nedda in Pagliaci at the Trenton War Memorial.
-In 1942 she portrayed Fiora in Italo Montemezzi's L'amore dei tre re at the San Francisco Opera.
+In 1936, she sang Mimì again for her debut at the Vienna Volksoper.
+In 1938, she returned to Chicago to give a recital at the Petrillo Music Shell in Grant Park with Glenn Cliffe Bainum and his band, and was once again performing with the Chicago Civic Opera, this time in the title role of Puccini's Tosca and Micaela in Bizet's Carmen.
+In 1941, she performed the role of Nedda in Pagliacci at the Trenton War Memorial.
+In 1942, she portrayed Fiora in Italo Montemezzi's L'amore dei tre re at the San Francisco Opera.
 That same year she toured the United States performing with the Charles L. Wagner Opera Company.

 On the concert stage, Tennyson performed a concert of music by Bernhard Paumgartner for soprano and orchestra with the Vienna Philharmonic under the composer's baton at the Salzburg Festival in 1935.
-In 1938 she sang Puccini's Mimi for a concert version of La boheme at the Hollywood Bowl with the Los Angeles Philharmonic.
-In 1939 she performed a concert of arias for Prince Olav of Norway and Princess Märtha of Sweden at a special dinner held for them at The Palmer House in Chicago.
-In 1941 she was the guest soprano soloist in a series of six concerts presented by the National Symphony Orchestra in honor of Ignacy Jan Paderewski under conductor Charles O'Connell.
-In 1943 she performed a concert of excerpts from operettas with tenor Jan Peerce and the New York Philharmonic under conductor Robert Stolz; including music form The Merry Widow, The Chocolate Soldier, and The Gypsy Baron among other works.
+In 1938, she sang Puccini's Mimì for a concert version of La bohème at the Hollywood Bowl with the Los Angeles Philharmonic.
+In 1939, she performed a concert of arias for Prince Olav V of Norway and Princess Märtha of Sweden at a special dinner held for them at The Palmer House in Chicago.
+In 1941, she was the guest soprano soloist in a series of six concerts presented by the National Symphony Orchestra in honor of Ignacy Jan Paderewski under conductor Charles O'Connell.
+In 1943, she performed a concert of excerpts from operettas with tenor Jan Peerce and the New York Philharmonic under conductor Robert Stolz; including music form The Merry Widow, The Chocolate Soldier, and The Gypsy Baron among other works.